Phoenix Premises Liability Attorneys

 When you suffer an injury on someone else’s property or business due to the negligence of the property owner, he or she is responsible, even if he or she was not directly involved in the incident.
 Any Phoenix premises liability lawyer will tell you that all public places should be clear of hazards.
 It is the property owner's duty to remove hazards and mark a dangerous area off as quickly as possible.
 If you are injured at an establishment where you shop, the business may be liable for your injuries and for your accident.
 This, in turn, means that they may be liable for your medical expenses, lost wages, emotional hardships, and other expenses and damages associated with your accident and your recovery.

 Some examples of premises liability include, but are not limited to:

 - House fixtures falling off and striking someone

 - Drowning due to improper pool security

 In any of these cases, the owner of the property may be held liable for any injuries that were sustained on the property.
-These accidents happen for all sorts of reasons, but The Husband and Wife Law Team has noticed that falls are more common with:
+There are expectations for safety that all customers should have when they are the patron of a business, and businesses should always follow through on those expectations.
+Negligence and poor maintenance of buildings and grounds are the top two reasons people fall when they are at work or out for the day.
+There are many other causes for these accidents, but The Husband and Wife Law Team has noticed that falls are more common with:

 - Uneven staircases